-I took an overnight train to Boston from Washington, DC (photos here), determined to take in as much history and culture in a 72 hour window as possible .
+I took an overnight train to Boston from Washington, DC (photos of the train ride here), determined to take in as much history and culture in a 72 hour window as possible .
 Boston is a city rooted in rebellion and revolution, which is a continued source of pride.
 It is also the city of nicknames: Beantown (baked beans) , The City on a Hill (John Winthrop), The Hub (Oliver Wendell’s The Hub of the Universe), and America’s Walking City.
 Here are some suggestions for visiting the oldest city in America.

 1. You are never too cool for a “city by foot” tour.
 Skip the car, taxi, uber, left, bus, etc. Learn some history, while having the freedom to lag behind the group to snap photos when you please.